How To Use And Configure WordPress Widgets – Part 4

 Disable accessibility mode

-Creating Your Own Custom Sidebar Widgets – An Easy Cheat
+Creating Your Own Sidebar Widgets – A Simple Cheat

-First, create a new Post and enter the content that you would like to show on your sidebar…
+First, create a new Post and enter the content that you want to display in your sidebar area…

 Creating Your Own Custom Sidebar Widgets